Abortion in North Dakota: Judicial history

-The US Supreme Court's decision in 1973's Roe v.
-Wade ruling meant the state could no longer regulate abortion in the first trimester.
+The U.S. Supreme Court's decision in 1973's Roe v.
+Wade meant the state could no longer regulate abortion in the first trimester.
 (However, the Supreme Court overturned Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, later in 2022.)
 In July 2015 the Eighth Circuit Court of Appeals affirmed a lower court decision blocking HB 1456 (a "fetal heartbeat" law that would ban abortion from six weeks after fertilization) from going into effect.
 The U.S. Supreme Court declined to review the case and the law remains permanently blocked.
-In July 2013, a lawsuit had been filed with regard to the law by the Center for Reproductive Rights (CRR), on behalf of the only abortion clinic in North Dakota, Red River Women's Clinic.
-In July 2015, the 8th U.S. Circuit Court of Appeals blocked the bill.
-The case was appealed to the Supreme Court, but the court denied a writ of certiorari in January 2015 and let stand the decision of the 8th Circuit Court of Appeals.
+In July 2013, a lawsuit was filed with regard to the law by the Center for Reproductive Rights (CRR), on behalf of the only abortion clinic in North Dakota, Red River Women's Clinic.
+In July 2015, the Eighth U.S. Circuit Court of Appeals blocked the bill.
+The case was appealed to the U.S. Supreme Court, but the court denied a writ of certiorari in January 2015 and let stand the decision of the Eighth Circuit Court of Appeals.

-Following the Dobbs decision, Burleigh County District Judge Bruce Romanick granted a preliminary injunction on the state's trigger law on abortion, which was upheld by the state supreme court.
+Following the 2022 Dobbs decision, Burleigh County District Judge Bruce Romanick granted a preliminary injunction on the state's trigger law on abortion, which was upheld by the North Dakota Supreme Court in 2023.

-In September 2024, a North Dakota district judge struck down the state's abortion ban, stating that it violated the North Dakota state constitution.
-In 2025, the North Dakota Supreme Court denied the state government's request to reinstate the total ban.
+In September 2024, Judge Bruce Romanick struck down the state's new abortion ban, stating that it violated the North Dakota State Constitution.
+In January 2025, the North Dakota Supreme Court denied the state government's request to reinstate the total ban.
+In November 2025, three of the five justices on the North Dakota Supreme Court ruled that the law was "unconstitutionally vague."
+However, the North Dakota State Constitution requires that at least four judges join in an opinion to strike down a law, so the ban was allowed to take effect again.